Blog Posts - Communications

 By Brenda Gonzales

 Have you ever had the feeling that you are being followed while casually browsing around on the internet?
 You spot a beautiful cashmere sweater on your favorite retail website and place it in your shopping cart for safekeeping, only to move onto Facebook to spot a big, bold ad with the exact same sweater you put in your shopping cart.
 I can attest that this has happened to me many times — dozens of Kendra Scott jewelry ads seem to find me everywhere I go online.
-I say this as I turn to my je
+I say this as I turn to m

 Title of blog next to an illustration of a person seated at a desk, video calling with coworker